ssuruchi/ssuruchi/README.md

 - 🌱 I have passion for building meaningful solutions.
 - 👩‍💻 I am into Web Development, Data Science, Data Analytics and hahve explored Cloud and Networks.
 - Know more about me - https://suruchi-portfolio.vercel.app/
+- - 👯 I’m looking to collaborate on open source projects

 <!--![](https://komarev.com/ghpvc/?username=ssuruchi)